wazuh/wazuh-documentation/source/user-manual/manager/wazuh-server-cluster.rst

 -  **Distributed deployment**:

-   The distributed deployment refers to when the Wazuh components are installed as separate entities following the step-by-step installation guide (applicable to the Wazuh :doc:`indexer </installation-guide/wazuh-indexer/step-by-step>`, :doc:`server </installation-guide/wazuh-server/step-by-step>`, and :doc:`dashboard </installation-guide/wazuh-dashboard/installation-assistant>`) or using the install assistant (for the Wazuh indexer, server, and dashboard).
+   The distributed deployment refers to when the Wazuh components are installed as separate entities following the step-by-step installation guide (applicable to the Wazuh :doc:`indexer </installation-guide/wazuh-indexer/step-by-step>`, :doc:`server </installation-guide/wazuh-server/step-by-step>`, and :doc:`dashboard </installation-guide/wazuh-dashboard/step-by-step>`) or using the install assistant (for the Wazuh :doc:`indexer </installation-guide/wazuh-indexer/installation-assistant>`, :doc:`server </installation-guide/wazuh-server/installation-assistant>`, and :doc:`dashboard </installation-guide/wazuh-dashboard/installation-assistant>`).
 For an existing distributed deployment, refer to the "Distributed deployment" subsections to upscale your Wazuh server.

 Ensure you select the appropriate sub-section based on your existing deployment.
 If you are unsure which method aligns with your infrastructure, consider reviewing your deployment architecture before proceeding.